ItsFadinG/ItsFadinG.github.io/_posts/2026-02-14-CRTO-Commands-CheatSheet.md

 rportfwd 4444 windows/beacon_reverse_tcp
 ## 3. Host the beacon payload via the *Scripted Web Delivery* method *on the* Team Server*.* and Make sure to select the pivot listener when generating the payload, so the target retrieves and executes a beacon that calls back through the Foothold Machine.
 ```
+Sample graph demonstrating the use of a pivot listener to obtain a Beacon shell on an unreachable machine

 ![image.png](/assets/crto/image.png)